 CWA section 401 governs certification of water quality.
 Under section 401, any project seeking federal permits or licenses for activities that “may result in any discharge into the navigable waters” must also obtain a water quality certification from a state or interstate authority.
 Projects that trigger section 401 certification include projects requiring permits for disturbing wetlands, permits under the Rivers and Harbors Act, licenses for hydroelectric power plants, and licenses from the Nuclear Regulatory Commission.
 The certification process takes a holistic look at the water quality and the uses of the water where the discharge(s) may occur to ensure that water quality is maintained and that the water can support human, plant, and animal life.

 Section 401 provides significant latitude to states to issue water quality certifications.
 States can approve projects without change, conditionally certify activities to reduce harm while allowing projects to move forward, deny certification, or waive the right to issue a certification (either affirmatively or by failing to promptly act).
 Crucially, if a state denies certification, federal agencies cannot permit such activity.
 In recent years, states have used their section 401 authority to deny permits to coal terminals, liquefied natural gas export facilities, and pipelines.

-The Trump administration shifted the balance of power when it finalized the Clean Water Act Section 401 Certification Rule on June 1, 2020 (it was not published in the Federal Register until July 13, 2020).
+The Trump administration shifted the balance of power when it finalized the Clean Water Act Section 401 Certification Rule on June 1, 2020 (published in the Federal Register July 13, 2020).
 The rule restricted the scope of state review, excluding consideration of certain types of concerns and making it easier for the federal government to determine a state has waived its right to act.

-For more information on how this rule may develop under the new administration, see Peter Kalicki’s piece: Section 401 of the Clean Water Act from Trump to Biden.
+For more background on the Trump administration’s rule, see Peter Kalicki’s piece: Section 401 of the Clean Water Act from Trump to Biden.